ZhenyingZhu/StudyNotes/Azure-webapp-example/ItemOrganizer/PLAN.md

 - Visual Studio Code with the Dev Containers extension
 - Git, when Git operations are performed on the host

+### Install Docker Desktop on Windows

+1. Confirm that hardware virtualization is enabled in UEFI/BIOS and that the Windows version supports WSL 2.
+2. Open PowerShell as Administrator and run `wsl --install`.
+Restart Windows if prompted, then run `wsl --update` to install the latest WSL components.
+3. Install Docker Desktop with `winget install --exact --id Docker.DockerDesktop`, or download the installer from the official Docker Desktop website when `winget` is unavailable.
+4. Start Docker Desktop, accept its license terms, and complete its initial setup.
+5. In Docker Desktop, open **Settings > General** and enable **Use the WSL 2 based engine**.
+Under **Settings > Resources > WSL Integration**, enable integration for the development Linux distribution if one will be used outside the Development Container.
+6. Keep Docker Desktop configured for Linux containers, which are required by this project.
+7. Open a new PowerShell window and verify the installation with `docker version` and `docker compose version`.
+8. Run `docker run --rm hello-world` to confirm that Docker can pull and start a Linux container.

+Docker Desktop must be running before opening the repository in its Development Container or starting the Docker Compose services.
+If installation is managed by an organization, its approved Docker Desktop licensing, sign-in, proxy, and resource-allocation policies take precedence.

 The development container will include pinned versions of:

 - .NET 10 SDK